-- (b) WorkCover considers each criterion separately and gives due weight to each criterion. - (c) In considering the criteria WorkCover will have regard to the extent that an employer's past experience may or may not have relevance due to changes in structure or personnel.
+- WorkCoverSA considers each criterion separately and gives due weight to each criterion. - c) In considering the criteria WorkCoverSA will have regard to the extent that an employer's past experience may or may not have relevance due to changes in structure or personnel.

-3.5.2 Relevant matters
+3.5.2.
+Relevant matters

-- (a) Pursuant to section 60(6) of the Act, in deciding whether to grant, renew, revoke or reduce a period of registration as a selfinsured employer, WorkCover may have regard to such matters as it considers relevant. - (b) Without limitation, WorkCover will ordinarily consider the following as relevant considerations: - (i) An employer's association with a group of self-insured employers - (ii) The structure and operation of any subsidiaries of the self-insured employer, including any ancillary activities carried on by its subsidiaries which are not intended to be registered as a self-insured employer but which are or are capable of having a materially adverse effect on the self-insured employer's compliance with the requirements of the Act or a term or condition of registration - (iii) Any actual or any proposed change to: - (A) the management or style of operation of the employer, including any proposed sale of the business, notwithstanding the new employer that is likely to occur subsequent to the application for self-insured employer registration.

-- employs the same employees and retains the same management structure, or - (B) any other future matter or event which is relevant to the assessment criteria WorkCover must have regard to under section 60(6) of the Act.
+- a) Pursuant to section 60(6) of the Act, in deciding whether to grant, renew, revoke or reduce a period of registration as a self-insured employer, WorkCoverSA may have regard to such matters as it considers relevant. - b) Without limitation, WorkCoverSA will ordinarily consider the following as relevant considerations in determining whether the employer or group of employers is fit and proper to be self-insured: - (i) An employer's association with a group of self-insured employers - (ii) The structure and operation of any subsidiaries of the self-insured employer, including any ancillary activities carried on by its subsidiaries which are not intended to be registered as a selfinsured employer but which are or are capable of having a materially adverse effect on the self-insured employer's compliance with the requirements of the Act or a term or condition of registration - (iii) Any actual or any proposed change to: - (A) the management or style of operation of the employer, including any proposed sale of the business, notwithstanding the new employer employs the same employees and retains the same management structure, or - (B) any other future matter or event which is relevant to the assessment criteria WorkCoverSA must have regard to under section 60(6) of the Act, that is likely to occur subsequent to the application for selfinsured employer registration.

-3.5.3 Number of employees employed by the employer or group
+3.5.3.
+Number of employees employed by the employer or group

-- (a) WorkCover considers that a significant level of employment is required for an employer to meet the self-insurance standards (including carrying the overheads and expertise necessary in being a self-insured employer) on an economic basis over the medium to long term.
-Employment at the level at or above 200 full-time-equivalent workers will be considered to be a significant level of employment for this purpose. - (b) Any application for an initial grant or renewal of self-insured status by an employer with fewer than 200 full-time-equivalent workers will be considered on its merits having regard to paragraph (a) above and to the individual circumstances of the employer and any submission the employer wishes to put in support of the application or renewal
+- a) WorkCoverSA considers that a significant level of employment is required for an employer to meet the self-insurance standards (including carrying the overheads and expertise necessary in being a self-insured employer) on an economic basis over the medium to long term.
+Employment at the level at or above 200 full-time-equivalent workers will be considered to be a significant level of employment for this purpose. - b) Any application for an initial grant or renewal of self-insured status by an employer with fewer than 200 full-time-equivalent workers will be considered on its merits having regard to paragraph (a) above and to the individual circumstances of the employer and any submission the employer wishes to put in support of the application or renewal.

-3.5.4 Financial viability
+3.5.4.
+Financial viability